Access(ing) Intimacy

 Click on the link above to participate in the research study associated with this exhibition.
 This study seeks to understand your perceptions of disability and accessibility through a public disability-centered art exhibition.

-Special thank you to all who supported this exhibition including the Catwalk Institute, Clovernook Center for the Blind & Visually Impaired, Penn State Department of Women’s, Gender, and Sexuality Studies, Penn State Art Education Program, and my partner/collaborator.
+Special thank you to all who supported this exhibition including the Catwalk Institute, Clovernook Center for the Blind & Visually Impaired, Penn State Department of Women’s, Gender, and Sexuality Studies, Penn State Art Education Program, and my partner/collaborator, Thomas Ebert.